raspberrypi/picotool/README.md

 to your CMakeLists.txt file.

-> See the [find_package documentation](https://cmake.org/cmake/help/latest/command/find_package.html#config-mode-search-procedure) for more details - although note that SDK builds will not have the `CMAKE_SYSTEM_XXX` variables set, as the the Platform files do not set up these paths
+> See the [find_package documentation](https://cmake.org/cmake/help/latest/command/find_package.html#config-mode-search-procedure) for more details

 ## Overview